Sourcegasm/GrutLang/README.md

 The compiler accepts a file and converst it into Whitespace, therefore you need Whitespace compiler to run the program as well.

 #Licencing
-Software is released under GPL licence.
+Software is released under MIT licence.